amadejp/Car-FRI-lancer/README.md

 <sub>*- if there are any npm packages missing, they should be installed
 before retrying to start nodejs server<sub>

-# Dokumentacija naše decentralizirane aplikacije Car FRI-lancer.
+# Documentation of the Car FRI-lancer dapp

+## Application
+For simplicity and convenience, we used the React framework to build the app.
+We used Bootstrap and SweetAlert2 for the frontend development.
+We use the *web3js* library to communicate between backend and the Ethereum network.

-## Aplikacija
+## Smart contracts
-Zaradi enostavnosti in priročnosti smo za izdelavo aplikacije uporabili React okvir.
-Pri urejanju izgleda smo si pomagali z Bootstrap in SweetAlert2.
-Za komunikacijo med _backend_-om ter omrežjem Ethereum uporabljamo knjižnico web3js.
+Smart contracts are written in Solidity.

-## Baza podatkov
+## Database
-Bazo podatkov smo implementirali lokalno s pomočjo npm knjižnice json-server.
-Ta nam omogoča enostavno implementacijo REST API, ki nam servira lokalno .json datoteko (db.json).
-Za REST API klice smo uporabili Axios.

-V db.json shranjujemo seznam avtomobilov, z vsemi njihovimi podatki, kot so:
+The database was implemented locally using the npm json-server library.
+This allows us to easily implement a REST API that serves us a local .json file (db.json).
+For the REST API calls we used Axios.

+In db.json we store a list of cars, with all their data, such as:
-- ime avtomobila,
+- car name,
-- razna statistika,
+- various statistics,
-- javni račun lastnika,
+- the owner's public account,
-- koordinate,
+- coordinates,
-- idr.
+- etc.

-## Zemljevid
+## Map
-Za prikaz komoponet na zemljevidu smo uporabili:
+To display the comoponets on the map, we used:
 - Google Maps API
-    - pridobivanje podatkov o lokacijah
+    - location data retrieval
+    - note that API key is hidden in the code, therefore use your own when deploying
-- npm knjižnico google-map-react
+- npm library google-map-react
-    - prikazovanje zemljevida
+    - map display
-    - prikazovanje komponent na zemljevidu
+    - displaying components on the map
-- npm knjižnico react-geocode
+- npm library react-geocode
-    - pretvarjanje imenske lokacije v koordinate
-    - pretvarjanje koordinat v imensko lokacijo
+    - converting named locations to coordinates
+    - convert coordinates to a named location